4lefts/primary-programming/src/year-4/carrot-collector-1/index.md

 In this project, children will make a simple game called Carrot Collector.
 The rabbit needs to collect as many carrots as possible before the time runs out.
 They get one point for each carrot - who can get the highest score?

 In this project, children will be introduced to **variables**, which are used to keep track of how many carrots they have collected (their score) and the time remaining, in seconds.
+They will also begin to use variables with **selection** (i.e. ending the program when the timer variable is less than 1).

 This project assumes a basic level of Scratch knowledge, such as how to create sprites and add code to them, how to create backgrounds, and how to load, save, and (if using Scratch accounts) remix projects shared via a studio.
 If children are saving work locally to their computers, then there will need to be a way to share a Scratch project with them.